garrensmith/LazyBoy/docs/crud.md

 			// model removed
 		});

-This will remove the model from the database, not getting it back after this!
+This will remove the model from the database, no getting it back after this!

+## Remove Callbacks

+Two callbacks for the `remove` method are supported.

+  var User = Model('User');

+  User.beforeRemove(function (user) {
+      // do something before removing model
+  });

+  User.afterRemove(function (user) {
+      // do something after removing model
+  });

+These are self explanatory and will be called before and after a model has been removed from the database